Student Feedback - Excelsior College

-We listen to your feedback and make improvements to the student experience based upon survey results about your Excelsior College experience across a variety of topics.
+We listen to your feedback and make improvements to the student experience based upon research results about your Excelsior College experience across a variety of topics.

-Wondering why you were not contacted for one of these surveys?
+Wondering why you were not contacted for one of these projects?

 We know that our students are busy, so we have an institutional policy limiting the amount of times any member of the Excelsior community can be contacted to participate in a research project.
 That’s why it’s so important that you participate when you receive a request for feedback.